-Reasoning is the power of the human brain to form connections and make distinctions — which is to say: reason is the human capacity to discover identity.
+Reasoning is the power of the human brain to form connections and make distinctions — which is to say: reason is the human capacity to discover identity of things.

-It is the process of learning the nature of things.
+It is the process of learning the nature of reality.
 It is the process of learning what things are.

 Recognizing this will take you far.

 Reason is choice, said John Milton.